PycraftDeveloper-temp-account/Pycraft/docs/pages/Guide/Getting_Started.rst

 ++++++++++++++++++++

 * All variables should be named in accordance to its function, or based on a description of the data it stores.
-* There is no limit to the length of the name of a variable as at current there is no limit on the length of a line of code.
+* There is no limit to the length of the name of a variable as at current there is no limit on the length of a of code.
-* Here are some good examples of variable names: ``StoreRandomNumber`` or ``StoreMapVertexBuffer``
+* Here are some good examples of variable names. ``StoreRandomNumber`` or ``StoreMapVertexBuffer``

 Subroutines
 ++++++++++++++++++++

-* Subroutines can be of any length, as there is no limit to the length of a line of code in Pycraft at present.
+* Subroutines can be of any length, as there is no limit to the length of a of code in Pycraft at present.
 * Subroutines should avoid using global variables as much as possible, as this makes it easier to trace variables and possible bugs.
 (The exceptions here being the ``Class_Startup_variables`` and ``self`` variables which are referenced throughout the different modules for Pycraft).
 * Subroutines should be named according to their function, and not be dependent on other code in a specific module to work.
 (For example, making a random number generator that relies on global variables created elsewhere in a module)
 * Subroutines should only have parameters if they are used within the subroutine.